osoese/Opal-Alpha-0.0.1/README.md

 Author: OSOESE
 WELCOME PAGE - THIS IS ALPHA SOFTWARE PLEASE USE WITH CAUTION
 -------------------------------------------------------------------------------------------------------------------------
-**WARNING!** this wallet DOES NOT save private keys or UTC files You **MUST** have a copy of your private key to use this wallet Any wallets generated using the CREATE WALLET functin will prompt you to save and print the paper wallet with your *private keys* and if you do not save that file you will *lose access to your funds* and these will be **UNRECOVERABLE** Please back up and save your *private key* before sending any money to your wallet address
+**WARNING!** this wallet DOES NOT save private keys.
+It does not work with UTC files.
+You **MUST** have a copy of your private key to use this wallet.
+Wallets generated using CREATE WALLET prompt to save and print paper wallet. paper wallet stores the *private keys* away from this software (if you save it).
+Save that file; print that file; OR you will *lose access to your funds* and they will be **UNRECOVERABLE** Once more...
+Please back up and save your *private key* before sending any money to your wallet address
 -------------------------------------------------------------------------------------------------------------------------

 Note: I am using the convention that the user types into the command line interface (cli) everything after the $